1. Build an emergency fund

 3. Set a new budget

 Knowing what your new monthly budget will be before you actually start living off one income will help you make any necessary adjustments before you actually downsize to one paycheck.
 That's why it’s so important to make cuts to your budget before actually reducing your income.
 When you're working on your budget, be sure to factor in how much you'll save by cutting out work-related expenses like commuting, dry cleaning and lunches, as well as other expenses you'll no longer have — including childcare.
+It's also important to factor monthly savings into your budget, including savings for retirement.
+Be sure to continue to put money aside for retirement as you make the transition to a single income.
+Tools like the Merrill Edge retirement calculator can help you determine your retirement savings goal.

 4. Pay down debt